To list all configuration options, start lora-geo-server

 [geo_server.backend]

-# Name.
+# Type.

 #

-# The name of the geolocation backend to use.
+# The backend type to use.

 [geo_server.backend.collos]